lmdlab/lmdlab.github.io/_pages/home.md

 ### Technologies and methods
 The Wimmer Lab is primarily ...

-### Collaborators
-We work with closely with numerous collaborators, including ...

 ### Joining Wimmer Lab
-If you are interested in joining please go to the [recruitment](recruitment) page.
+The lab is new and growing!
+We welcome your interest.
+If you are curious in joining at any level, please contact Dr. Wimmer ([recruitment](recruitment pag)).

 ### Funding
 We are grateful for funding from the [Medical Research Council](https://www.ukri.org/councils/mrc/).